Chris & Jasen

 Jasen grew up in Hawaii and lived there with his family until leaving to attend the University of Washington.
 He has one sister, who lives with her husband and two children in Indiana.
 His parents still live in Hawaii, along with numerous aunts, uncles, and cousins.
 Hawaiian culture is very family-oriented, so it’s no surprise that Jasen has a close relationship with his family and visits them as often as possible.

 Chris grew up on the complete opposite side of the country, in a small town in Georgia.
-He has one younger brother who lives in Maryland and a younger sister who lives in Georgia with her husband.
+He has one younger brother, who lives in Maryland, and a younger sister, who lives in Georgia with her husband.
 His parents are currently separated and both also live in Georgia.
+We consider ourselves fortunate to come from places with such interesting cultures and delicious food and are excited to share that with your child.

 What Led Us To Adoption